Particular/docs.particular.net/samples/hosting/multi-hosting/sample.md

 snippet: multi-hosting

-One important thing to keep in mind is that internally [dependency injection](/nservicebus/dependency-injection/) is utilized to register all its components as well as user-implemented handlers, sagas and components; the container is automatically configured at start up scanning all the assemblies found in the directory where the program is executed from, in order to enforce that each bus instance registers only its own components it is important to specify an assembly scan policy using [one of the supported approaches](/nservicebus/hosting/assembly-scanning.md):
+One important thing to keep in mind is that internally [dependency injection](/nservicebus/dependency-injection/) is utilized to register all its components as well as user-implemented handlers, sagas and components; dependency injection is automatically configured at start up scanning all the assemblies found in the directory where the program is executed from, in order to enforce that each bus instance registers only its own components it is important to specify an assembly scan policy using [one of the supported approaches](/nservicebus/hosting/assembly-scanning.md):

 snippet: multi-hosting-assembly-scan